 Difference Between Curaçao, Triple Sec & Orange Liqueur Explained

+The difference between Curaçao Liqueur and Triple Sec is a widely discussed topic in the bartender world.
 It is almost impossible to define Orange Liqueur without getting into a heated discussion.
 Like many things in the bartender world, not much is set in stone and almost everything is up for discussion.
 To make things clear, we decided to break it all down in one article.
-This article is what we, Senior liqueur, believe to be true after research.
+This article is what we, Senior Curaçao Liqueur, believe to be true after research.
 Facts are not easily found, so if anybody has interesting and reliable sources we can use, please let us know.

 Explaining Orange Liqueur can be as easy or as complicated as you want, but we will start with the short and easy version.